markisus/pytagmapper/README.md

 pytagmapper is a python3 SLAM library for square fiducial tags in the style of AprilTag and ArUco tags.
 Given a set tags with unknown poses, and a set of pixel detections in images from unknown camera views, pytagmapper will back out both the pose of each tag and the pose of each camera view.

+**Important:** pytagmapper assumes zero distortion (simple pinhole model with 3x3 camera matrix) so if your camera has significant distortion, you will have to undistort images as a preprocessing step.
+See this [opencv tutorial](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) for more information about how to produce an undistorted 3x3 camera matrix.
+Be careful to disable any auto-focus features of your camera.

 Demo
 ====
 This [demo](https://github.com/markisus/pytagmapper/tree/main/DEMO.md) creates a map out of the images located in the [example_data](https://github.com/markisus/pytagmapper/tree/main/example_data) folder and runs inside out tracking.